EmmaTrann/EmmaTrann/README.md

 - 👋 Hi, I’m @EmmaTrann
 - 👀 I’m a software engineering student.
-I'm interested in cyber security and data engineering.
-This GitHub account I used to document my university course works.
-I am currently working as a co-op Software Engineer at @Kinaxis and unfortunately no code can be shared outside.
-I will update more personal project once I'm back to school again.
+I'm interested in data engineering and cloud practices.
+This GitHub account I used to document my university coursework.
 - 📫 You can reach out to me via Linkedin

 *https://www.linkedin.com/in/emma-tran-83b245208/*